BillWagner/csharpstandard/standard/types.md

 > *Note*: The compiler can treat a property ([§15.7](classes.md#157-properties)) as either a variable with state, or as independent get and set accessors ([§15.7.3](classes.md#1573-accessors)).
 In other words, a compiler can choose if writing to a property changes the null state of reading the property.

 ***End of conditionally normative text***

-## §Generics-and-nullable-placeholder More nullable context text

-> This is a placeholder for text that will be added in the clause on "nullable context" described in `#1124`.
-I'll rebase and edit once that's done.

-- Add the note for *maybe default*:

-> *Note:* The *maybe default* state is used with unconstrained type parameters when the type is a non-nullable type, such as `string` and the expression `default(T)` is the null value.
-Because null is not in the domain for the non-nullable type, the state is maybe default. *end note*

-Add to rules on types and nullable context flags:

-When the *annotations* flag is disabled:

-- The `class?` constraint generates a warning.